-Kane Toh [now in the Department, working on his PhD]
+Kane Toh [who stayed on to do his PhD in the department]

 The Part II Genetics course gave me a thorough and critical knowledge of genetics.
-This is excellent as students of genetics are particularly well-equipped to enter different subdisciplines in biology, since all fields in biology must intersect with the fundamental study of genetics.
+This is excellent as students of genetics are particularly well-equipped to enter different sub-disciplines in biology, since all fields in biology must intersect with the fundamental study of genetics.
 In terms of its atmosphere, the Genetics Department is really welcoming towards its small cohort of Part II students, and our unique pantomime tradition brings the class and the research community together.
 With the thorough syllabus, excellent teaching and vibrant atmosphere, I am proud to have chosen genetics as my Part II subject!